-A substantial majority of our license and other revenues are comprised of term license fees.
-We also recognize revenue from sales of perpetual licenses and software subscriptions.
+A substantial majority of our license and other revenues consist of term license fees.
+We also recognize revenue from sales of subscriptions and perpetual licenses.
 Our term license revenues are primarily generated through annual license fees that recur during the term of the contract.
-Since fiscal year 2016, a substantial majority of our term-based licenses have been sold with a contract of a two year committed term with optional annual renewals.
-Term-license revenues are generally recognized upon the earlier of when payment is due or cash is received from our customers.
-In a limited number of cases, we license our software on a perpetual basis or our term licenses provide the customer with the option to purchase a perpetual license at the end of the initial contract term, which we refer to as a perpetual buyout right.
-Perpetual license revenues are generally recognized upon delivery.
+Since fiscal year 2016, a substantial majority of our term licenses have been sold with a contract of a two year committed term with optional annual renewals.
+Term license revenues are generally recognized upon the earlier of when payment is due or cash is received from our customers.

-Cloud-delivered software subscription revenues are generally recognized ratably over the term of the arrangement typically beginning upon the provisioning of our service for each engagement, which is the point in time our provisioning process has been completed and access has been made available to the customer, assuming that all other revenue recognition criteria have been met.
+Cloud-based subscription revenues are generally recognized ratably over the term of the arrangement typically beginning upon the provisioning of our service for each engagement, which is the point in time our provisioning process has been completed and access has been made available to the customer, assuming that all other revenue recognition criteria have been met.
 Such arrangements are not necessarily structured with a two year initial term and the initial term may be longer.